cspannos/native-rollups-website/docs/index.md

 - **Documentation & Guides:** Access technical write-ups, proofs of concept, and research papers.

-- **Community Contributions:** Join our GitHub repo where we host meeting recordings, notes, agendas, and collaborative projects.
+- **Community Contributions:**  Contribute code, join meetings, access recordings, notes, agendas, and collaborative projects.

 ## Get Involved

-Whether you’re an engineer, a researcher, or simply passionate about the future of Ethereum, we invite you to contribute:
+Whether you’re an engineer, a researcher, or simply passionate about the future of Ethereum, you can contribute:

 - **Website & Content:** Help enhance our platform with updates, new sections, and clearer guidance.